liquidbase/Minimap-Button-Frame/MinimapButtonFrame/Readme.txt

 	Update - Updated Libraries
 3.1.10f Update - Added CrossRealmAssist button to exceptions
 	Update - Changed handling of newMail icon.
 Thanks HgD!
+3.1.12hm Update - Added command '/mbf reload' to re-apply the texture which fixes the black blobs in front of icons
+         Update - Added option to Ctrl + Right Click the MBF button (while icons are showing) to do the equivalent of '/mbf reload'
+3.2.0 Fixed - Shadowland fixes for setBackdrop
+3.2.1 Fixed - Black blob texture bug fixed (hopefully)

 Known Incompatibilities / Bugs